What We’re Doing

 The City’s commitment is demonstrated through its policy-level initiatives, changes in day-to-day municipal operations, and current and ongoing resilience efforts.

-Installed 488 kilowatts of solar capacity on city buildings and built a one megawatt solar farm on a historical landfill.
+In addition, SLC Corp has installed 488 kilowatts of solar capacity on city buildings and built a one megawatt solar farm on a historical landfill.
+In 2018, solar energy supplied 14% of municipal needs.

-Project Skyline, in partnership with the City Energy Project, is working with large commercial building owners to track energy use and implement cost and energy-saving measures to reduce GHG emissions.
+The Elevate Buildings program is working with large commercial building owners to track energy use and implement cost and energy-saving measures to reduce carbon emissions.

 The City, in cooperation with the state transit agency, offers lower cost public transit passes (Hive Pass) for city residents.